renatobrf/kindle-teca/docs/political.md

 - 1984, Orwell

 ## WWII and Cold War
+- autor Giles Milton
+    - D-Day
+    - Russian Roulette
-- Checkmate in Berlin, by Giles Milton
+    - Checkmate in Berlin
-- Ministry of ungentlemanly warfare, by Giles Milton
+    - Ministry of ungentlemanly warfare
-- D-Day, by Giles Milton
+    - Fascinating footnotes from history

 ## Geopolitical
 - New Cold Wars, by David Sanger